jimbateson7/jamesbateson.co.uk/src/index.md

 layout: home
 metaTitle: James Bateson | UI Developer and Digital Accessibility Specialist
 metaDesc: North West based UI Developer and Digital Accessibility Specialist.
-title: Hi I'm James — A UI Developer and Digital Accessibility Specialist based in the North West.
+title: Hi I'm James — a UI Developer and Digital Accessibility Specialist based in the North West.
 bannerSummary: Welcome to my digital space.
 Somewhere I can post the occasional thought or learning, and a place to practice my writing.
 I'm very much